SPEAR: A Unified SSL Framework for Learning Speech and Audio Representations: Experimental Results

-\paragraph{Results} As shown in Table~\ref{tab: hear results category}, all speech-domain models show very limited overall performance on the general-audio-focused HEAR benchmark, highlighting the need to incorporate general audio data during pre-training.
-Nonetheless, our \spears{} models, even the \spears{} Base, yield a higher overall score than the much bigger WavLM Large pre-trained with k-means tokens, indicating that the fine-grained discrete tokens manage to capture general-audio-related information despite being extracted from a speech SSL model.
-Our audio-domain models demonstrate strong performance on environment-related tasks.
-Notably, \speara{} Large achieves 83.58 on the environment category, surpassing the best performing audio SSL model Dasheng 1.2B (83.2), with only a quarter of the model parameters and far less pre-training data.
-However, its overall performance on speech and music tasks trails that of Dasheng 1.2B, a gap we attribute to the significantly smaller scale of \speara{} Large in terms of pre-training data and model size.
+As shown in Table~\ref{tab: hear results category}, all speech-domain models show limited overall performance on the audio-centric HEAR benchmark, highlighting the need to incorporate general audio data during pre-training.
+Nonetheless, our \spears{} models yield a higher overall score than the much larger WavLM Large, indicating that the fine-grained MVQ tokens capture low-level acoustic detail despite being extracted from a speech SSL model.

-Finally, our dual-domain models consistently outperform their single-domain counterparts, highlighting the benefits of our unified pre-training framework.
-The \spearsa{} Large achieves an average score of 79.26, surpassing both \spears{} Large (72.96) and \spearsa{} Large (79.18), indicating that \ours{} successfully unifies the representation space of both domains through joint pre-training on both speech and audio data, making it a more versatile model.
+Among all audio SSL models trained on AudioSet, \ours{} achieves the highest average score on HEAR.
+Increasing pre-training data to 13k hours further improves the audio-domain \ours{} models.
+Notably, \speara{} Large achieves 83.58 on the environment category, surpassing the best performing audio model Dasheng 1.2B (83.2) pre-trained on 272k hours, with only a quarter of the model parameters and far less pre-training data.
+This highlights the potential of \ours{} for audio SSL at larger scales.
+However, the overall performance of \speara{} Large on HEAR still trails that of Dasheng 1.2B, a gap we attribute to the significantly smaller scale of general audio training data and model size.